vikanet/pro-ukraine/README.md

 sudo masscan 95.173.128.0/19 -p443-1000 -oX scan6.output
 ```

 **NOTE:** the output files of the scans abore are in this repo.
 Skip many hours of waiting...
-See also a summary file with the most relevant open ports by IP.
+See also **scans.summary** file with the most relevant open ports by IP.

 # What tools the Hacktivists are possibly using to sabotage Russian targets?

 Hacktivists are attacking the Russian government sites trying to make them offline and to creating a huge amount of traffic in their networks.
-It is called Dennial-of-Server, or DoS for short. \
+It is called Dennial-of-Server, or DoS for short.

 Pretty much anyone can run a DoS tool to make a particular IP go off line due to too many requests.
 See a small list of popular tools for DoS attacks:

 ```